 Measurable Goal 1.4b - The Town, through its participation in the ISWG, may support the regional effort to reduce chloride contributions to receiving waterbodies by having at least one representative from the Town attend an annual regional training or roundtable to learn about new chloride reduction techniques coordinated by the ISWG or another organization.

-Measurable Goal 1.4c - The Town, through its participation in the ISWG, may support the regional effort to reduce chloride contributions to receiving waterbodies by completing the following actions to facilitate future reduction of chlorides through application by private contractors:
+The Town may also support the regional effort to reduce chloride by providing educational outreach regarding limited liability to legislators and by providing winter maintenance education and outreach to the driving public.
+Winter maintenance education and outreach would be delivered in the form of winter maintenance practices, aimed at maintaining public safety while protecting the environment, using two tools per year from Appendix D Table 5.
+Tools for Measurable Goal 1.4b.
+(Regional Winter Maintenance BMP).